Culture Vs. Biology: What Causes ADHD?

 Several video games offer individuals with ADHD the chance to have fun and to polish their executive skills at the same time.
 Four popular, entertaining, mentally rewarding, and cool games for teens are: Portal and Portal 2, Starcraft and Starcraft II: Wings of Liberty, The Zelda Franchise, and Guitar Hero.”

-Randy Kulman, Ph.D.: “Watch your child play Minecraft or other skill building games for a few minutes, and you’ll see that he plans, organizes, and problem-solves while engaged in a video game — skills we’d all like our ADHD kids to develop.
+Randy Kulman, Ph.D., founder and president of LearningWorks for Kids: “Watch your child play Minecraft or other skill building games for a few minutes, and you’ll see that he plans, organizes, and problem-solves while engaged in a video game — skills we’d all like our ADHD kids to develop.
 Wouldn’t it be great if he could transfer those game-playing skills to everyday tasks?
 He can, with a little help from you.
 Use the following three steps to tap into the skill-building potential of video games:

 - Help your child identify the thinking and problem-solving skills that are necessary to play the game.

 - Encourage metacognition and reflection by talking about how these skills are used in the real world.